mikedelafuente/csv2postgres/README.md

 To use the CSV to PostgreSQL importer, follow these steps:

-1. Place your CSV files in the `data` directory.
+1. Place your CSV files in the `data-import/data` directory.
+You can optionally clear out the `data-import/sample_data` folder.
+Note, tables will be named after the csv file name.
+So `sample.csv` will create a table labeled `sample`.

 2. Create a `.schema` file (e.g., `your_table_name.schema`) for each CSV file if you want to specify the database schema manually.
 The `.schema` file should contain the table schema in the following format: